 Invoice provided

 The dining experience at the Castle Kanota Hotel is deeply rooted in the historical and cultural insights of General Amar Singh, who, in his prolific readings and writings, provided a series of writings regarding the subject of food and exacting instructions on how to cook and present it.
 The general would even go so far as to specify which types of metal utensils were to be used in preparing such dishes.
-This contributed towards the revival of traditional royal cuisine, known as thikana recipes, which is a unique feature of the castleâs culinary offerings.
+This contributed towards the revival of traditional royal cuisine, known as thikana recipes, which is a unique feature of the castle’s culinary offerings.

-Guests at the hotel have many different venues to choose from in terms of where they could savor their special meals.
-These venues include the many courtyards and terraces that dot the castleâs on-site exterior spaces, or the various lavishly decorated dining halls within the castle itself that offer scenic views and a regal ambiance.
-In the afternoon, guests even have a unique option to enjoy afternoon high tea, along with pastries, while relaxing and enjoying the sunset from one of the castleâs terraces.
+Guests have different venues where they can savor their special meals.
+These venues include the courtyards and terraces that dot the castle’s on-site exterior spaces, or the lavishly decorated dining halls within the castle itself that offer scenic views.
+In the afternoon, enjoy afternoon high tea, along with pastries, while relaxing and enjoying the sunset from one of the castle’s terraces.

 Among the choices that guests can expect are local favorites of Rajasthani cuisine, such as the Chandrahaas, which is made by brewing together natural herbs, spices, and dry fruits.
 Other options include various Chinese delicacies, vegetarian and non-vegetarian meals, and even kosher dishes.

 The castle has always been seen as a prime wedding location given its palatial features, making participants feel as if they were also nobility.
 Both the indoor and outdoor facilities of the property are available for those holding their wedding and reception ceremony.
-The castle also provides specific services for such events, such as pre-wedding photoshoots, catering during the event itself, and even decorative services for those without their own.Â
+The castle also provides specific services for such events, such as pre-wedding photoshoots, catering during the event itself, and even decorative services for those without their own.

 Guests planning to have their wedding at the castle can expect the same, if not greater, quality and available event locations as in any other palace accommodation.
 Whether a sophisticated, intimate affair in a secluded indoor setting or a grand celebration taking place throughout the entire property, where guests can enjoy staying the night in one of its rooms, the castle is eager to accommodate the wishes and requests of interested visitors.